JuneStepp/OneLauncher/README.md

 is built on, so an old os may want to be built on.
 The binary for is also not cross architecture compatible.
 Wine can be used for Windows builds though.

+# Roadmap
+None of this is set in stone, but it gives a basic idea of some of the major features I plan to implement.
+Requests, contributions, and critiques, on anything are always welcome.

+-  1.1 -- Fix up setup wizard, have it come up at first start, and add auto updater for OneLauncher
+-  1.2 -- Add addon manager (plugins, themes, and abc files)
+-  1.3 -- Implement extended lua plugin api (More keyboard action interupts, ect)
+-  1.4 -- Add Lutris integration, full game install from OneLauncher, and stuff like dxvk support/auto setup in own prefixes